 When it thickens it is ready.
 Carefully pour the hot mix over the matzahs

 I like to use a brush to evenly spread the caramel mix.
 You can use a spatula too

 Place matzah with caramel in the oven for about 10-12 minutes.
 Watch as it bubbles and remove being careful not to leave it to burn.
 Immediately sprinkle your chocolate chips event over the caramel and let it sit for 1-2 minutes

 The chocolate will quickly start to melt over the caramel mix.
 Use a spatula to start spreading the chocolate.

 Spread evenly on top to cover entire matzahs

 Sprinkle ground almonds on top of chocolate spread

 Put the entire baking tin in the refrigerating for about an hour.
 Take out when hardened and break into pieces.
-You can cut with a knife into squares too but I like the way it looks better broken up.
+You can also cut it with a knife into squares but I like the way it looks better broken up unevenly.
 You chose!